jimenezsotoj1/Google_Capstone_Project_Airbnb_Data_Analysis/README.md

 I first downloaded two compressed csv files from [Inside Airbnb's](insideairbnb.com) most recent up to date information on Airbnb rentals in NY.
 I then used an unzipping tool to convert them into regular csv files.
 I initially reviewed the downloaded data in excel, since it’s the tool I am most familiar with in order to inspect and understand the information.
 After reviewing, I decided to begin cleaning the data using SQL.

+Data manipulation
+The datasets included information on both listing details an reviews.